If you suffer from any sort of neurological condition, you know how it can impact your life.

 Well, that’s exactly what Gabapentin is supposed to do, but does it?

-In this article we’ll discuss everything you need to know about this relatively recent, unique drug, including:
+In this article we’ll discuss everything you need to know about Gabapentin, including:

 - What It Is